-The inspection was undertaken by one inspector on 17 August 2016 and was unannounced.
+The inspection was undertaken by one inspector on 7 December 2016 and was unannounced.

 Prior to the inspection we reviewed information we held about the service, and notifications we had received.
 A notification is information about important events, which the service is required to send us by law.
+Before the inspection we reviewed the Provider Information Return (PIR).
+This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

-During the inspection we met or spoke with four people who used the service, the registered manager and three members of staff.
-We also spoke to three relatives.
+During the inspection we met and spoke with five people who used the service, the registered manager, four members of staff and one professional employed by SeeAbility training department.

-We looked around the premises and we looked at three records which related to people's individual care needs.
-This included five records which related to the administration of medicines, three staff recruitment files and records associated with the management of the service including quality audits.
+We looked around the premises and we observed how staff interacted with people.
+We looked at three records which related to people's individual care needs.
+We also looked at records which related to the administration of medicines, three staff recruitment files and records associated with the management of the service including quality audits.